AmbiML/sparrow-manifest/README.md

 The other main Rust piece is the rootserver application that is located in *projects/capdl/cantrip-os-rootserver*.
 This depends on the *capdl* and *model* submodules of *cantrip-os-common*.
-While it is possible to select either cantrip-os-rootserver or the C-based capdl-loader-app with a CMake setting in the CAmkES project's easy-settings.cmake file; e.g. `projects/cantrip/easy-settings.cmake` has:
+It is possible to select either cantrip-os-rootserver or the C-based capdl-loader-app with a CMake setting in the CAmkES project's easy-settings.cmake file; e.g. `projects/cantrip/easy-settings.cmake` has:

 ```
 #set(CAPDL_LOADER_APP "capdl-loader-app" CACHE STRING "")